-The project is off the sidewalk but occasionally one lane on Lee Chapel Road is blocked at the site.
+PHOTO BY MIKE SALMON/CONNECTION The project is off the sidewalk but occasionally one lane on Lee Chapel Road is blocked at the site.

 Restoring the stream aims to thwart bank erosion and stop trash from heading downstream. of the county's watersheds.
-According to the county, there are 30 major watersheds - such as Accotink Creek, Difficult Run and Bull Run, in the western part of the county, and Long Branch.
+According to the county, there are 30 major watersheds such as Accotink Creek, Difficult Run and Bull Run, in the western part of the county, and Long Branch.
 Wakefield Run and Kingstowne Stream in the eastern part.
 The 30 watersheds contain 980 miles of streams that all drain to the Potomac River and Chesapeake Bay.
+Deadline is Thursday at noon, at least two weeks before the event.
 Is It Enough?

-The Environmental Protection Agency thinks these restoration methods may lack in nutrient retention, and still may be letting too many harmful chemicals get to the Chesapeake Bay.
-EPA ecologist Paul Mayer has been involved, and he found the amounts of reactive nitrogen and phosphorus may be a
+The Environmental Protection Agency thinks these restoration methods may lack in nutrient retention, and still may be letting too many harmful chemicals get to the Ches- EPA ecologist Paul Mayer has been involved, and he found the amounts of reactive nitrogen and phosphorus may be a